 Driveway Sealing: Black Magic or Black Hole?

-Asphalt driveways are a less expensive alternative to concrete, and durable that is laid on the ground to provide a surface for path or vehicle travel, are often preferred for their rich black coloration as well as their lower price.
+The Benefits of Asphalt Paving driveways are a less expensive alternative to concrete, and durable that is laid on the ground to provide a surface for path or vehicle travel, are often preferred for their rich black coloration as well as their lower price.
 Commonly called “blacktop,” this paving is a simple mixture of gravel aggregate and petroleum-based binder.
 Applied hot and then compressed smooth by a heavy roller, it yields an attractive and functional surface for car, bike and foot traffic.
 It’s been in use for roads, driveways and paths for well over a century.
 But if you’re looking to install a new concrete driveway, a reliable and efficient professional team like the ones at concrete patio contractor in Rochester NY can get your concrete driveway done in a timely manner, for a good price.

 Like the roof on your home, your driveway gets full exposure to the elements.
 Sun beats down hard, its heating effect magnified by the black color.
 (If you have any doubts about that, just take a step or two on your drive, barefooted, on a sunny day.
 Better yet, trust the science on how effectively color attracts and holds the heat!)
 Whatever falls from the sky—rain, snow, sleet, hail and airborne pollutants—hits your driveway full on.
 Then there’s the matter of traffic—not just your relatively lightweight personal vehicles, but trucks delivering packages, fuel, propane, mulch and the occasional piece of furniture.